HighDelay/ASUS-X542UQR-Hackintosh/README.md

 GPU2: Nvidia Geforce 940MX
 ```

-**Hackintosh Ventura & Sonoma / Opencore 0.9.6 / Asus Vivobook 15 X542UQ"R"**
+**Hackintosh Ventura, Sonoma, and Sequoia / Opencore 1.0.2 / Asus Vivobook 15 X542UQ"R"**

-This EFI works best with Ventura & Sonoma, and mainly Sonoma, so I will only be updating OC but not
+This EFI works best with Ventura, Sonoma, and Sequoia, so I will only be updating OC but not
 the OS. **Perhaps**

-**Note for Sonoma (11/7/2023):** Turned out spoofing iGPU wasn't necessary

 config.plist was configured based on [this guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html)